 Egyptian Copts are the biggest Christian community in the Arab world.
-Estimates of their numbers vary, but are around 4.7-7.1 million.
+Estimates of their numbers vary, but generally range between 4.7 and 7.1 million.
 They are proportionately most numerous in Upper Egypt.
 Most Copts are working class peasants and labourers, although there is a Coptic business upper class and a middle class of urban professionals and small landowners.
 Copts are present in most institutions of the state, and there are Coptic members of all registered political parties.

 Copts believe themselves to be the descendants of Egypt's ancient Pharaonic people.
 They were first converted to Christianity with the arrival of St Mark in Egypt in 62 CE.
 Egypt became part of the Byzantine Empire in 395 CE, and the Egyptian Church was separated from the Christian community in 451.
 The Muslims arrived in 641 CE, but did not constitute a majority until about three centuries later, mostly due to the conversion of the Egyptian populace.
 From the ninth century onwards the Copts were persecuted by their Muslim rulers, in turn Arab, Circassian and Ottoman.
 Churches were destroyed, books burnt and elders imprisoned.
 By the time the British had taken Egypt in 1882, Copts had been reduced to one-tenth of the population, mainly as a result of centuries of conversion to Islam.